 The panels must be fireproof, look good, and be strong.
 If 250N of force (about the weight of a person leaning) is pressed on 25 cm², the panels should not break or open a gap.

-The average cost for installing an escalator can vary quite a bit.
+The cost for installing an escalator can vary quite a bit.
 The type of escalator, the size and condition of the site, and how complex the project is will all influence the cost.
 The price of the escalator itself can change depending on brand, size, and special features.
 Labor and site preparation also play a role.

 Here are some average installation costs for escalators: